theupdateframework/taps/tap8.md

 start with this delegation and look for rotate files to determine the current set of trusted keys.
 They will see `foo.rotate.1` and discover Alice's new key.

-If the delegation is changed to Alice's new key, it will also be valid and will over-rule any rotate files.
-Any old rotate files for this role should be deleted and removed from snapshot on the next snapshot key rotation.
-The client will determine the correct rotate file by starting from VERSION 1.
+If the delegation is changed to Alice's new key, it should use a new role name to over-rule any existing rotate files.
+Any old rotate files for the old role should be deleted and removed from snapshot on the next snapshot key rotation.
+The client will determine the correct rotate file for the new role by starting from VERSION 1.

 ## Client workflow